Paul Byrne (footballer, born 1986)

-Paul Byrne (born 19 May 1986, in Dublin), is an Irish footballer who last played as a forward for League of Ireland Premier Division club Shelbourne.
+Paul Byrne (born 19 May 1986) is an Irish footballer who last played as a forward for League of Ireland Premier Division club Shelbourne.

 Career

 UCD

 Byrne began his League of Ireland career with UCD on a sports scholarship in 2004 following his spell in schoolboy football with Cherry Orchard.
 After making an impressive impact with UCD's Under 21 side, Byrne was promoted to UCD's first team towards the end of their 2004 First Division campaign where he scored 3 goals in 4 appearances helping UCD to promotion.
 A series of injuries restricted Byrne to limited appearances for UCD over the 2005 and 2006 seasons but an injury-free run in 2007 saw Byrne score 7 goals in all competitions for the Students.
 In his spell with UCD, Byrne was one of a select few who won the Under-21 league championship on three occasions in 2004, 2005 and 2007.